hinsheva/amazon_gui_tests/README.md

 * **amazon package** - Includes packages and classes required for Amazon webApp testing
-* **config in amazon package** - Includes classes for webDrivers set-up through Driver Manager Factory realization, and provides ability to read the properties from separate files
+* **config in amazon package** - Includes classes for webDrivers set-up through Driver Manager Factory realization, and provides ability to read the properties from separate files and store logs
 * **page in amazon package** - Includes PageObject of Amazon webApp
 * **test in amazon package** - Includes test classes for Amazon webApp functionality testing
 * **resources package** - Includes three files with separately stored webDriver, userInfo and webApp properties(data)